memeticsingularity/beastkin-shield-universe/README.md

 ---

-Beastkin Shield Universe is a continuously growing project, and we welcome participation in all
+Beastkin Universe is a continuously growing project, and we welcome participation in all
 forms:

 - 🖋️ **Create Stories**: Write new stories within existing worlds (recommended to start with